 Summer learning opportunities are available for a fee for high school students through Face-to-Face classes and Gwinnett Online Campus.
 Rising 9th graders may register for Health and Personal Fitness (PE) only.
 Academic Summer School is free for qualifying students in grades 3-8.

 I Want To…

 The new Junior Achievement (JA) Discovery Center at Gwinnett is open for business!
 Staffed by JA volunteers—including parents and community members— the center provides hands-on experiences in financial literacy for more than 27,000 GCPS middle schoolers this year.
 Trained JA volunteers are critical to the success of this program.
 Share this opportunity with friends and family or consider volunteering yourself.
 Questions about volunteering at the JA center?
 Send an email to VolunteerGwinnett@georgia.ja.org.

 GCPS has been a finalist for the prestigious Broad Prize three times (2009, 2010, and 2014) and is now a two-time winner (2010 and 2014).
 Gwinnett is the only previous winner to be named a finalist in its first year of eligibility.
 The system's combined Broad Prize winnings total $1.75 million in college scholarships for Gwinnett students.

 GCPS is focused on four major initiatives… initiatives connected to our core business of teaching and learning and to our vision of becoming a system of world- class schools.
 We encourage you to learn more about these initiatives

-Envisioning a System of World-Class Schools
+Envisioning A System of World-Class Schools

-J. Alvin Wilbanks, Superintendent
+A Message From J. Alvin Wilbanks, Superintendent